projectcalico/calico/master/usage/configuration/mtu.md

 }
 ```

+> **NOTE**
+>
-> **Note:** The MTU on existing workloads will not be updated with this
+> The MTU on existing workloads will not be updated with this
 change.
-To have all workloads use the new MTU then they must be restarted.
+To have all workloads use the new MTU, they must be restarted.

 ### Setting MTU for tunnel network interfaces